When a science-based couples therapist is assessing a new couple, it’s crucial to ascertain whether their problems are solvable or perpetual.

 These differences can never be “solved,” they instead must be managed…and effective management will lead to marital longevity.
-But how do you manage perpetual marital problems that are essentially unsolvable?
+But how do you manage perpetual marital problems that are virtually unsolvable?

 The issue is not making these differences go away, but how the couple talks about them.
-If they are unable to acquire the skill-set to effectively dialogue about these differences, their conflict becomes may become gridlocked.
+If they are unable to acquire the skill-set to dialogue about these differences effectively, their conflict becomes may become gridlocked.

 The danger is that once Gridlocked, emotional disconnection may result.
 Only about 40% of divorced couples report that intense fighting as a major cause in their breakup.
 But 60% report that they drifted apart.
 This drifting apart is often the result of gridlocked perpetual marital problems.

 Brent J Atkinson is an up and coming couples therapy thought-leader, and the creator of Pragmatic/Experiential Therapy for Couples (PET-C), a form of couples counseling which appears to build upon Gottman’s research with recent neurobiological findings.